-As a resident in the Department of Orthopedic Surgery, you participate in clinical rotations for a 60-month period.
+Residents in the Department of Orthopedic Surgery participate in clinical rotations for a 60-month period.
 Your rotations take place in several locations, including NYU Langone’s Tisch Hospital, Kimmel Pavilion, NYU Langone Orthopedic Hospital, NYU Langone Orthopedic Center, NYU Langone Hospital—Brooklyn, and Hassenfeld Children’s Hospital at NYU Langone, as well as the VA NY Harbor Healthcare System, NYC Health + Hospitals/Bellevue, and Jamaica Hospital Medical Center.

-We provide you with a structured learning environment that gives you both inpatient and outpatient experiences in all of the major subspecialty areas of orthopedic surgery.
+We provide a structured learning environment that gives residents both inpatient and outpatient experiences in all of the major subspecialty areas of orthopedic surgery.

 Clinical Rotation in Adult Reconstructive Surgery

-The rotations you complete in adult reconstructive surgery are the largest component of the 60-month experience.
-These take place at Tisch Hospital, Kimmel Pavilion, NYU Langone Orthopedic Hospital, and the VA NY Harbor Healthcare System during your second, third, fourth, and fifth residency years.
-You work alongside two to four residents on each rotation.
+Rotations in adult reconstructive surgery are the largest component of the 60-month experience.
+These take place at Tisch Hospital, Kimmel Pavilion, NYU Langone Orthopedic Hospital, and the VA NY Harbor Healthcare System during the second, third, fourth, and fifth years of residency training.
 In many cases, junior residents work under the supervision of a fourth- or fifth-year resident or an arthroplasty fellow.